 explain where this cost has come from and that the school would like a voluntary donation from parents to fund the visit.
 Stipulate the County/School's policy concerning parents who are unable to offer a voluntary contribution - which is that, no child will miss a trip if parents do not make a voluntary contribution.
 Stress, however, that if sufficient financial support is not forthcoming that the visit may have to be cancelled.
 State when and how you would like to receive payment.
-Cheques may be made payable to Rodings Primary School [unless otherwise specified].

-Some visits may incur vast amounts of money (example ski trip for 80 students £90,000)
+Some visits may incur vast amounts of money (example ski trip for 80 students £90,000).
 A formal approval from the SLT / School Business Manager must be sought before deposits paid.